xcart/xcart-docs/_pages/kb_en/modules/recaptcha.md

 ---
 The addon [Google reCAPTCHA](https://market.x-cart.com/addons/google-recaptcha.html "Google reCAPTCHA ") for X-Cart 5 uses the free Google reCAPTCHA service to protect your shop from robots creating fake user accounts and sending spam through your site.

-The addon integrates with the advanced version of the API that displays a simple "I'm not a robot" checkbox instead of asking users to enter a complex mix of digits and letters.

 {% toc %}

 ## Enabling Google ReCAPTCHA Addon